Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 The Institute is an affiliate of the David E. Sweet Center for Public Policy at Rhode Island College which acts as it primary contact on matters of management and governance.

 The Rhode Island College Foundation serves as the fiscal agent of the Institute.

 Marie R. Fraley

-Marie R. Fraley serves as Interim Director (since 2009) of the Institute for Portuguese and Lusophone World Studies where she previously held positions of Associate Director (2007) and Policy Consultant (2006).
+Marie R. Fraley is the Director (2013) of the Institute for Portuguese and Lusophone World Studies where she previously held positions of Interim Director (2009), Associate Director (2007) and Policy Consultant (2006).
 Her interests include non-profit governance, Azorean genealogy and the political participation of Luso-Americans in Rhode Island.
 She earned a professional certificate in Non-Profit Studies from the Feinstein Institute for Philanthropic Studies at Rhode Island College and is a member of the Association of Fundraising Professionals (AFT).
 She has been recognized as a Partner in Philanthropy by the AFT and received the RIC Alumni Service Award for her fundraising efforts on behalf of the Portuguese Studies Endowment Fund and for her volunteer work toward the establishment of the Institute in 2006.
 She is Vice-Chair of the Board of Directors of the Portuguese American Leadership Council of the United States (PALCUS) and a past president of the celebrations of the Day of Portugal in Rhode Island.
 In her previous career, she was a Speech-Language Pathologist in Rhode Island public schools for over 20 years working with students with learning and communication disorders.
 Mrs. Fraley earned B.A. and M.S. degrees in Speech-Language Pathology from the University of Rhode Island and studied Linguistics at the graduate level at Brown University.

-Assistant Professor of Department of Modern Languages; Faculty Liaison, IPLWS
+Associate Professor of Department of Modern Languages; Faculty Liaison, IPLWS

 Academic Advisory Council